WXIX-TV: Notable alumni

-Technical information
+Technical information and subchannels

-Subchannels

-The station's digital signal is multiplexed:
+WXIX-TV's transmitter is located in the South Fairmount neighborhood on Cincinnati's northwest side.
+Its signal is multiplexed:

 WXIX's main subchannel is carried on the ATSC 3.0 (Next Gen TV) multiplex of WSTR-TV, which launched in 2021; in exchange, WXIX hosts one of WSTR's subchannels.

 Analog-to-digital conversion

-WXIX-TV discontinued regular programming on its analog signal, over UHF channel 19, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
+WXIX-TV ended regular programming on its analog signal, over UHF channel 19, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
 The station's digital signal remained on its pre-transition UHF channel 29 until being repacked to channel 15 in 2019.